Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-It’s not just the start of a new year; Thursday signals a significant shift in recycling collection in Windsor-Essex.
+It’s not just the start of a new year; Thursday marks a major change in recycling collection in Windsor-Essex.

-January 1 marks the conclusion of Ontario’s three-year shift to extended producer responsibility for packaging and paper products.
-Instead of relying on municipalities to gather funds through their tax base to support this program, it will now be funded solely by companies that create recyclable waste, saving municipalities around $200 million.
+January 1 marks the end of Ontario’s three-year transition to extended producer responsibility for packaging and paper products.
+Instead of being the responsibility of municipalities to collect funding through their tax base to support the program, it’ll be paid for exclusively by companies that produce recyclable waste, saving municipalities an estimated $200-million.

-This new system is expected to simplify recycling, improve recovery rates, and promote a circular economy.
-According to Circular Materials, the extended producer responsibility model is recognized as one of the most effective ways to boost recycling rates, and shifting financial responsibility away from municipalities will enable them to allocate taxpayer dollars toward other community projects.
+The new system is expected to make it easier to recycle, improve recovery rates, and advance a circular economy.
+According to Circular Materials, the extended producer responsibility model is recognized as one of the most effective mechanisms for improving recycling rates, and shifting financial responsibility away from municipalities will allow them to redirect taxpayer dollars to other local initiatives.

-Circular Materials, a non-profit organization, will take charge of managing the new recycling program where residents can place all recyclable items in one bin, eliminating the need for separate collection of paper, glass, and plastic.
-Ryse Solutions, Landbell Canada, and EnviroFocus Incorporated are set to be the new operators.
+Circular Materials, a not-for-profit organization, will assume administration of the new recycling program where residents place all recyclable materials in the same bin, doing away with separate collection for paper, glass, and plastic.
+Ryse Solutions, Landbell Canada, and EnviroFocus Incorporated are the new operators.

 “January 1, 2026, marks a major milestone and step forward for recycling in Ontario,” said Circular Materials CEO Allen Langdon.
-“Ontario residents will now be able to recycle more materials than ever before and recycle the same items no matter where they live across the province.
-By leaving the province and the planet better than we found it, we’ll create a sustainable legacy that benefits future generations,” he stated.
+“Ontario residents will now be able to recycle more materials than ever before, and recycle the same materials no matter where they live across the province.
+By leaving the province and the planet better than we found it, we will leave a sustainable legacy that benefits generations to come,” he said.

-The first day of recycling pickup in Windsor under this new system for each zone is as follows:
+The first day of recycling pickup in Windsor under the new system in each zone is as follows:

 * 3B – Friday, January 2